How To Get A Project Management Career

 How Many Ended up in Project Management as a Career?

-Someone is usually hired on to a company early in their work life career.
+Someone is usually hired on to a company early in their career.
 They are not hired on as a project manager at this point.
 They may come on board for what they learned in school.
-They may come on board with a company in an entry-level position just to get their foot in the door or may know somebody that works somewhere that was able to get them a job.
+They may come on board with a company in an entry-level position just to get their foot in the door and take on a role with a bit of task managment or may know somebody that works somewhere that was able to get them a job.

 This is where it all begins.
 You start doing the task at hand.
 You do a good job and learn quickly.
 You become very proficient at what you do.
 You realize that you could go just a bit faster with your assignment if the person that is working along with you could do things just a bit differently.
 So, you make a recommendation that if this person does something just a bit differently that you feel as if productivity could be increased and both yours and their job would be easier.